Grooming the yellow horse back to white

 - It’s the long game here, folks.
 Rome wasn’t built in a day, and your bright white horse won’t be either.

 Tips for stopping the yellow before it starts on your gray or white horse:

 - Let your horse be oily.
 His natural oils protect the hair and provide a natural barrier to stains.
-Stripping of oils with harsh shampoos or ultra frequent baths removes these oils.
+Stripping of oils with harsh shampoos or ultra-frequent bathing removes these oils.

 - When you do shampoo, rinse out thoroughly!
 And then rinse again!
 And you can follow with a vinegar rinse if you like.